ZXShady/zxshady.github.io/ufcs.md

 # I implemented UFCS inside clang

-I have implemented UFCS in Clang you can try it here in this [clang fork](https://github.com/ZXShady/llvm-project/tree/ufcs)
+I have implemented UFCS and Extension methods in Clang you can try it here in this [clang fork](https://github.com/ZXShady/llvm-project/tree/ufcs)

 Uniform Function Call Syntax (UFCS) is one of the most discussed features in C++.